Valarie Bell, Primary Instructor

 Emilee is the mother of three amazing boys, and volunteers with Avondale Elementary teaching floral design to the students.
 Her hobbies include spending time with her family, friends and animals as well as playing with flowers as often as possible.

-Emilee’s years of experience in high volume operations make her the perfect choice to teach our new class “Everyday Design”, so be sure to register early!
+Emilee’s years of experience in high volume operations make her the perfect choice to teach our class “Everyday Design”, so be sure to register early!

 Previous Instructors (Wall of Fame!)